marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ### Built-in Screen Time Features

-In case you don't know it, Android and iOS include powerful features to reduce phone time:
+In case you don't know it, Android and iOS include powerful features to lower your phone time:

 * **iOS Screen Time** (available since iOS 12):
   1. Open Settings on your iPhone, iPad, or MacBook